-Here is a step-by-step guide to freezing all your baked and unbaked goods to make sure your dishes come out tasting like they never made a stop in the freezer!
+Here is a step-by-step guide to freezing all your baked and unbaked goods to make sure they come out tasting like they never made a stop in the freezer!

 Step 1.
 Prepare the recipe as directed through the first rise and shape into loaves.

 Step 3.
-Remove from the baking pan, wrap with the plastic wrap, place in a freezer-safe container, and freeze.
+Remove the frozen bread dough from the baking pan, wrap it with a few layers of plastic wrap, place in a freezer-safe container, and freeze.

 Step 5.
 As soon as the dough has completed its second rise, bake.